Accurate Estimation of Diffusion Coefficients and their Uncertainties from Computer Simulation: Acknowledgements

 This document presents supplementary material for the manuscript ``\papertitle''.
-It contains the following sections: \begin{enumerate} \item The derivation of the covariance matrix in the long-time limit for freely diffusion particles. \item Discussion of the origin of bias and skew in the distribution of the estimated variance of the estimated diffusion coefficient, $\prob{\varest{\Dest}}$. \item Details of the LLZO molecular dynamics simulations. \item Details of the implementation of the model covariance method in the \textsc{kinisi} package. \end{enumerate} A repository containing the analysis and plotting code used to generate all results and figures in the main manuscript and this supplemental material document is available at \url{www.github.com/arm61/msd-errors}~\cite{mccluskey_github_2022}, under MIT (code) and CC BY-SA 4.0 (figures and text) licenses.
-This repository includes a fully reproducible \code{showyourwork} workflow, which allows complete reproduction of the analysis, plotting of figures and compilation of the manuscripts.
-The corresponding input datasets are openly available under the CC BY-SA 4.0 licence \cite{mccluskey_zenodo_2022,coles_llzo_zenodo_2022}.
+It contains the following sections: \begin{itemize} \item \ref{sec:ran}.
+The derivation of the covariance matrix in the long-time limit for freely diffusion particles. \item \ref{sec:var_est}.
+Further details of the variance rescaling method for estimating $\var{\oMSDi}$, described in the main text, and a comparison to the block renormalisation method for estimating the variance of the mean for serially-correlated data of Flyvbjerg and Petersen~\cite{FlyvbjergAndPetersen_JChemPhys1989}. \item \ref{sec:bias}.
+Discussion of the origin of bias in the distribution of the estimated variance of the estimated diffusion coefficient, $\prob{\varest{\Dest}}$. \item \ref{sec:llzo}.
+A comparison of OLS, WLS, and GLS as estimators for $\D$ applied to MSD data from simulations of \ce{Li7La3Zr2O12} (LLZO). \end{itemize} A repository containing the analysis and plotting code used to generate all results and figures in the main manuscript and this supplemental material document is available at \url{www.github.com/arm61/msd-errors}~\cite{mccluskey_github_2022}, under MIT (code) and CC BY-SA 4.0 (figures and text) licenses.
+This repository includes a fully reproducible \code{showyourwork} workflow, which allows complete reproduction of the analysis, plotting of figures and compilation of the manuscript{}s.
+The corresponding LLZO simulation datasets are openly available under the CC BY-SA 4.0 licence \cite{coles_llzo_zenodo_2022}.

 \twocolumngrid